 However, these hanging in a wire basket worked great.

 I also tried sticking them in the oven.
 See the group on the right.
 Not a good look.

 Finally, I just used a wire rack and made sure they were in a nice dry area of the house.

 To hang or attach the dried clementines, take an ordinary wire hanger, leave one end hooked, and straighten out the other end.

 Pierce the clementine with the straight end, and let the hooked end slide into the bottom and act as an anchor.

 Now you can attach the fruit to your tree, or any other spots such as wreaths or garlands.

 Here’s an orange I dried too.
 I used an eye screw and some ribbon for this larger ornament.

-The clementines can easily attached to the garland with their wire hangers.
+The clementines can easily be attached to the garland with their wire hangers.

-A few sprigs of rhododendron leaves adds a little extra fresh look.
+A few sprigs of rhododendron leaves add a little extra fresh look.